 The inside dimensions for this case are: Height 5 1/2", Width 6", Length 18", 24", 30" or 36"

 Above you can see a 36 inch, "O" gauge display case, with track, finished in Dark Oak.

 We also offer the option of you having your display case engraved with the manufacturer's name and the model number of the piece, or maybe a tribute to the real piece of equipment.
 Maximum 2 lines up to 6" per line located in the lower left hand side of the display case, and is engraved from the inside.
 This can truly make your Custom Model Train Display Case a one of a kind.
 Click here to see an example.

 Some Assembly Required.
 Click here for instructions

-Delivery Note: All cases are built to order by our craftsman.
+Delivery Note: All cases are built on an as ordered basis, please allow 6 - 8 weeks for shipment.
 Delivery time can vary widely depending on current orders at the time your order is received.
 If time is a primary concern feel free to contact us ahead of placing your order so we can gauge the current workload for you.
-Available in the USA Only!
+Available in the lower USA Only, Locomotive not Included.